LDL levels of 81

 3. Choose protein-rich plant foods (such as legumes or beans, nuts, and seeds) over meat.

 Common legumes include lentils, peas, and beans, such as pinto beans, red beans, white beans, and soybeans.
 They’re full of nutritional riches and are a very healthy, protein-packed alternative to meat.
-Legumes help lower total cholesterol, LDL cholesterol, blood sugar, and insulin levels, and may even lower cancer risk.
+Legumes help lower LDL cholesterol, non-HDL cholesterol, blood sugar, and insulin levels, and may even lower cancer risk.

 Nuts and seeds have been proven to modestly lower LDL cholesterol levels.
 To avoid blood-pressure-raising salt, choose raw or dry-roasted, unsalted varieties.
 To avoid gaining weight, don’t eat more than 1 ounce daily since nuts and seeds are dense with calories (averaging about 175 calories per ounce).